ERATOMMSD/falstar/README.md

 ## Command line options

-    usage: falstar [-agv] file_1 ... file_n
+    usage: falstar [-dv] file_1 ... file_n
-      -a    ask for additional input files:
-              enter one filename per line followed by a blank line a blank line acknowledges, EOF (CTRL+d) aborts -d    dummy run, parse and validate configuration only -g    show a graphical diagram for each trial
-      -v    be verbose
+      -d    dummy run, parse and validate configuration only -v    be more verbose

+In particular, the `-v` flag shows all interaction with the Matlab engine.

 ## Configuration file syntax